QuickFastly/NR-wiki/docs/Nova-Regna/World/Map/Sangyon/Sangyon.md

   </table>
 </div>

-Sangyon, officially known as the People's Republic of Sangyon, is a small country encompassing the northern archipelago of the continent of [[Avangia]].
-Its capital, [[Dangje]], is located in the center of the country on the main island.
-It is closely neighbored by [[Shinzen]] to the south, separated by a large strait.
+Sangyon, officially known as the People's Republic of Sangyon, is a small country encompassing the northern archipelago of the continent of [Avangia](../Avangia).
+Its capital, [Dangje](Dangje), is located in the center of the country on the main island.
+It is closely neighbored by [Shinzen](../Shinzen/Shinzen) to the south, separated by a large strait.

 Sangyon is a highly developed country with a small but incredibly dense population, a reasonable post-industrial economy, extensive infrastructure, and a small but well outfitted military kept exclusively for defensive purposes.
 Sangyon is known most famously for its beautiful, lush, undisturbed landscapes, balanced in delicate harmony with its massive, bustling city centers, making the country a global tourist favorite.
 It is also considered one of the world leaders in the development of robotics, microelectronics, artificial intelligence, and biotechnology, in close competition with Shinzen despite its incredible disadvantages in population and spending power.